Polling station: Polling location effects

-Note: Much of the content of this section is specific to the United States.

 The building where the polling location is sited can have a significant effect on the results of the poll.
 Research shows that polling location may influence how a voter casts their ballot.
 This subtle unknown factor can be significant and can sway a close election.
-Individuals may be influenced to behave in a certain way based on environmental cues, i.e., an object or place that can influence a voter's behavior; for example, the condition of the building, the name of the building, the ordinary use of the building, or the building decor.
+Individuals may be influenced to behave in a certain way based on environmental cues, i.e., an object or place that can influence a voter's behaviour; for example, the condition of the building, the name of the building, the ordinary use of the building, or the building decor.
 Researchers have spent much time considering what makes people vote the way they do; they have found that the smallest of changes can have large effects.

 Waiting times at polling places have also been a problem in the US.
 This has become such a controversial topic that even President Obama in his State of the Union Address on 12 February 2013 mentioned the need to decrease waiting times.
 He went on to say that it is the duty of Americans to make sure that everyone has not only the right to vote but the opportunity to vote without having to wait several hours in line.